hereiskunalverma/WhatsAppBot/README.md

 | Command |                Feature           |
 | :-----------: | :--------------------------------: |
 |       contest       | List of upcoming contest from **Codeforces**, **CodeChef** and **LeetCode** held to be in 24 hours          |
+        random chat   | A bot using DialogFlow will talk to you randomly.
+Currently it tells your the joke